Mobility key to modern air defence

 GBAD part of the solution

-According to Svensson, as western nations move to improve their defences, it’s essential that they consider GBAD solutions that offer mobility and flexibility to combat the proliferation of the new threats.
+According to Rydberg, as western nations move to improve their defences, it’s essential that they consider GBAD solutions that offer mobility and flexibility to combat the proliferation of the new threats.

 “With a static system, the defence can only be in one particular place, but with a mobile solution, you can take it wherever you go and wherever it’s needed.”